Tyley Ross

-Tyley Ross is a Grammy nominated recording artist, the co-founder of the Universal Records recording act The East Village Opera Company, and a Dora Award winning musical theater actor.
+Tyley Ross is a Grammy-nominated Canadian recording artist, the co-founder of the Universal Records recording act The East Village Opera Company, and a Dora Award-winning musical theater actor.
 He is based in New York City.

 Biography

 Ross began his career as a street busker before becoming a cartoon and voice artist, rock singer, and an actor for the small and large screen.
-Discovered by Pete Townshend in 1994, Ross was cast in the title role for the Canadian premiere of The Who’s Tommy, for which he was honored with the Dora Award for Outstanding Performance in a Musical.
+Discovered by Pete Townshend in 1994, Ross was cast in the title role for the Canadian premiere of The Who's Tommy, for which he was honored with the Dora Award for Outstanding Performance in a Musical.
 He spent the next ten years on musical stages across North America, starring in roles at such venues as the Stratford Festival (Tony in West Side Story), Shaw Festival (Franklin in Merrily We Roll Along), and on Broadway (Chris in Miss Saigon).
 During this time, Ross also wrote and recorded two CDs of original music, and was a frequent guest soloist with a number of leading orchestras in Canada and the United States.

-Ross is currently an adjunct instructor of voice at NYU’s Tisch and Steinhardt schools.
+Ross is currently an adjunct instructor of voice at NYU's Tisch and Steinhardt schools.
 He has led voice workshops in Canada, Mexico, the UK, South Korea and throughout the USA.